main-educational/brain_encoding_decoding/content/gcn_decoding.md

 ## Building brain graphs

-After loading brain connectome, we will build brain garph.
+After generating brain connectome, we will build brain garph.
 __k-Nearest Neighbours(KNN) graph__ for the group average connectome will be built based on the connectivity-matrix.

 Each node is only connected to *k* other neighbours, which is __8 nodes__ with the strongest regions connectivity in this experiment.